svennam92/microprofile-hol/exercises/ex2.md

 ### Build and Push your Docker images

 In this step, we'll build and push the Docker images representing each of our microservices as well as an Nginx loadbalancer.

+#### Login to Docker
 Be sure to login first using `docker login`.

+#### Push Docker Images to Docker Hub
 When running the following steps, make sure to replace `<docker_namespace>` with your own Docker ID.
 In my case, it's `svennam92`.

 ```